ssc-spc-ccoe-cei/aws-guardrails-cac-solution/doc/CONFORMANCE_PACK_IMPLEMENTATION.md

     },
 ],

-# After
+# After (unchanged)
 "controlMappingSources": [
-    {  # partition 1 — base
+    {
         "sourceName": "RootMFA-check",
         ...
         "keywordValue": "Custom_gc01_check_root_mfa-conformance-pack",
     },
-    {  # partition 2
-        "sourceName": "RootMFA-check-p2",
-        ...
-        "keywordValue": "Custom_gc01_check_root_mfa_p2-conformance-pack",
-    },
-    {  # partition 3
-        "sourceName": "RootMFA-check-p3",
-        ...
-        "keywordValue": "Custom_gc01_check_root_mfa_p3-conformance-pack",
-    },
 ],
 ```

-`sourceName` values are suffixed to keep them unique (Audit Manager
-requires uniqueness within a control).
-The transformation applies to
-**37 of 38 controls**; `gc01_check_attestation_letter` is left at one
+`controlMappingSources` is left at one entry per control because the
-mapping because no Config rule by that name exists in
+deployed Config rule name is identical across all three partitions
-`ConformancePack.yaml` (this control is documentation-only and
-produces no Config evaluation evidence).
+(`PartitionSuffix` only flows into Lambda ARNs, not into
+`ConfigRuleName`).
+Audit Manager's keyword matches the same rule name
+across every account in scope and merges the evidence automatically.

 Audit Manager's limit of 5 `controlMappingSources` per control is well
-above the 3 we use.
+above the 1 we use.

-#### Behaviour when a referenced Config rule doesn't exist

-Audit Manager's `CreateControl` / `UpdateControl` API does not validate
-that referenced Config rules actually exist — the `keywordValue` is a
-soft string reference, not a foreign-key check.
-So in a 1-partition
-(≤ 70 account) deployment where only the base
-`gc01_check_root_mfa` Config rule is created, the control still ships
-with all three mapping sources; the `_p2` and `_p3` sources simply
-return zero evidence at collection time and contribute nothing to the
-merged control.
-This is exactly how `gc01_check_attestation_letter`
-has always behaved (it points at a non-existent rule and silently
-collects no AWS Config evidence).

-A welcome side-effect of this property is that the framework is
-**forward-compatible with org growth**: when the organisation later
+#### Forward-compatibility with org growth

-scales past 70 (or 140) accounts and `ConformancePackP2` (or `P3`)
+When the organisation later scales past 70 (or 140) accounts and
-gets deployed, the previously-empty sources start returning real
+`ConformancePackP2` (or `P3`) gets deployed, the previously-non-existent
+P2/P3 accounts begin producing evaluations of the same
-evaluations on the next collection cycle — no framework redeploy, no
+`gc01_check_root_mfa` rule from the same single keyword on the next
+collection cycle — no framework redeploy, no manual reconciliation, no
-manual reconciliation, no control rename.
+control rename.

 ---